awalker/dotfiles/README.md

 **Note** last time I tried this on a bare install (Pop!) the submodules were not correctly linked.
 Maybe linked to the [clean] section.

+**Note** `install-nerd-font.sh` Just downloads the fonts to the fonts folder in dotfiles.
+The fonts have actually been checked into the repo here. `install-fonts.sh` installs them (linux/mac) in the `after.conf.yaml` section of the install.

 ### Profiles

 The system automatically picks a few profiles: default, mac/linux, and a common after.
 You can supply one or more profiles to install between the system profile and the 'after' profile. e.g.